Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Conclusion

 \section{Conclusion}

 We present \model, a hybrid diffusion planning algorithm that learns to plan consistent, long-horizon plans and corresponding symbolic plans from demonstrations.
-Through simulated and real-life experiments, we demonstrate how such a system enhances long-horizon planning performance and further enables flexible and controllable planning.
+Through simulated and real-world experiments, we demonstrate how such a system enhances long-horizon planning performance and further enables flexible and controllable planning.
+A limitation of the method is the need for symbolic sequences, such as text or one-hot sequences, to describe the demonstrations.
+While this requires additional resources, it can be efficiently provided verbally during demonstration.
+Incorporating full-fledged language instead of one-hot sequences is an exciting direction for future research.

 \begin{appendices}